Rain (Beatles song): Covers, samples and media references

 Petula Clark covered "Rain" on her 1966 album I Couldn't Live Without Your Love.
 Dan Ar Braz covered "Rain" on his 1979 album The Earth's Lament, and later performed it with Fairport Convention at the Cropredy Festival in 1997.
 Polyrock covered the song on their second album Changing Hearts (1981).
 Todd Rundgren has also covered the song, as has the late Dan Fogelberg, who reprised it as part of his own cover of "Rhythm of the Rain".
 Shonen Knife covered the song on their 1991 album 712.
 Aloe Blacc sings it as Boris the Frog in the eponymous Beat Bugs episode 3b.

 Andy Partridge of XTC has said that "Rain" was an inspiration on his 1980 song "Towers of London".
 In his commentary with Mojos selection of the best Beatles songs, Partridge recalled that on the night after Lennon was murdered in December 1980, the band played a gig at Liverpool, where they incorporated "Rain" in the coda to "Towers of London"; Partridge added, "I felt torn apart and had tears rolling down my face."
 U2 played the song in whole or in part throughout many of their tours, usually during outdoor concerts when it has started to rain.
 Pearl Jam improvised "Rain" into their song "Jeremy" during their 1992 Pinkpop Festival show and played it in full at the 2012 Isle of Wight Festival.
 Kula Shaker covered the song live at Reading Festival in 1996.
 The Grateful Dead played it twenty times throughout the early 1990s.
 Shoegaze band Chapterhouse covered the song for on their 1990 EP Sunburst.
 Croatian and Yugoslav punk rock band Psihomodo Pop recorded a cover entitled "Kiša" ("Rain") on their 2014 album Ćiribu ćiriba (Hocus Pocus).

-The Beatles tribute act Rain derives their name from the song.
 Oasis first named themselves the Rain after the Beatles track.
-In music critic Chris Ingham's view, Oasis went on to add "a dash of Slade" to "Rain" and "base their entire style on it".
+Tom Ewing of Freaky Trigger describes "Rain" as "a key track for Oasis in general", citing not only the band's original name but also that Lennon's "aggressively drawn-out vowels" on the song are the template for Liam Gallagher's vocal approach, and cites Oasis' 2002 number-one hit "The Hindu Times", with its Eastern-style guitar, as an example of an Oasis song inspired by "Rain".